Visual agnosia: Symptoms and signs

 While most cases of visual agnosia are seen in older adults who have experienced extensive brain damage, there are also cases of young children with less brain damage during developmental years acquiring the symptoms.
 Commonly, visual agnosia presents as an inability to recognize an object in the absence of other explanations, such as blindness or partial blindness, anomia, memory loss, etc. Other common manifestations of visual agnosia that are generally tested for include difficulty identifying objects that look similar in shape, difficulty with identifying line drawings of objects, and recognizing objects that are shown from less common views, such as a horse from a top-down view.

 Within any given patient, a variety of symptoms can occur, and the impairment of ability is not only binary but can range in severity.
 For example, Patient SM is a prosopagnosic with a unilateral lesion to left extrastriate cortex due to an accident in his twenties who displays behavior similar to congenital prosopagnosia.
 Although he can recognize facial features and emotions – indeed he sometimes uses a standout feature to recognize a face – face recognition is almost impossible purely from visual stimuli, even for faces of friends, family, and himself.
 The disorder also affects his memory of faces, both in storing new memories of faces and recalling stored memories.

-Nevertheless, it is important to note the reach of symptoms to other domains.
+The symptoms reach to other domains.
 SM's object recognition is similarly impaired though not entirely; when given line drawings to identify, he was able to give names of objects with properties similar to the drawing, implying that he is able to see the features of the drawing.
 Similarly, copying a line drawing of a beach scene led to a simplified version of the drawing, though the main features were accounted for.
 For recognition of places, he is still impaired but familiar places are remembered and new places can be stored into memory.